patarapolw/patarapolw.github.io/_posts/2019-07-07-install-linux-macos.md

     - Support for proprietary drivers
     - New enough to install as many proprietary drivers as possible

-For this, I have to vote for Ubuntu-based distros, in which somehow [Elementary OS](https://elementary.io/) (late 2018) seems to have better drivers than Ubuntu 19.04 at the time of writing.
+For this, I have to vote for Ubuntu-based distros, in which somehow [Elementary OS](https://elementary.io/) (Oct 2018) seems to have better drivers than Ubuntu 19.04 at the time of writing.
 Also, user experience (UX) is subjectively better as welll.

 So, the answer is [Elementary OS](https://elementary.io/)